plusForta/soapbundle/README.md

     ```shell
     git push -u origin feature/PF-1234-new-feature
     ```
- - Create a merge request (MR) targeting the master branch.
+ - Create a merge request (MR) targeting the main branch.
  - Ensure all CI checks pass, including Commitlint validation in the pipeline.

 ### Merge and Release:

- - Once the MR is approved and merged into master, the CI pipeline will automatically run semantic-release.
+ - Once the MR is approved and merged into main, the CI pipeline will automatically run semantic-release.
  - If your commits warrant a new version (e.g., contain feat or fix), a new release will be published, and a git tag will be created.